 Removed from British screens by its director just two years after its release.
 A Clockwork Orange has become part of cinematic folklore.
-It’s complicated and uncomfortable themes continuing to burrow into the minds of new audiences 49 years later; the sheer genius of the man who brought it to the big screen haunting the public and critical opinion of its worth.
-Coupled with a 26-year ban of the film here in the UK that only acted as a lightning rod in furthering its appeal.
+Its complicated and uncomfortable themes continue to burrow into the minds of new audiences 49 years later; the sheer genius of the man who brought it to the big screen haunting the public and critical opinion of its worth.
+And when coupled with a 26-year ban of the film here in the UK, this only acted as a lightning rod to further its appeal.

-Based on the novel by Anthony Burgess, Kubrick’s adaptation encapsulated the fears of the era to which it was born.
-By reflecting growing concerns of increasing crime, violence and poverty; the hopes and optimism of the 1960s fading in a new era of social change.
-With Kubrick layering this reflection with a dissection of the utopian modernist vision of the 1960s; a decade that had led to sprawling concrete housing estates and a declining standard of living.
-His view of the future based on a society where random acts of violence were laced with misogyny and increased governmental control; a vision that remains tough, relentless and foreboding to this day.
+Based on Anthony Burgess’s novel, Kubrick’s adaptation encapsulated the fears of the era to which it was born.
+Reflecting growing concerns of increasing crime, violence and poverty, the hope and optimism of the 1960s fading in a new period of change.
+With Kubrick layering this reflection with a dissection of the utopian modernist vision of the 1960s, a decade that had led to sprawling concrete housing estates and a declining standard of living.
+His future vision was based on a society where random acts of violence were laced with misogyny and increased governmental control, an image that remains tough, relentless, and foreboding.

-A Clockwork Orange was designed to upset and challenge, by reflecting the very worse effects of individual violence and unbridled state control.
-While in turn, asking each and viewer to search their moral compass in assessing Alex and his actions.
-Creating a film where the core themes continue to echo down the years.
-As societies continue to struggle with the interface between freedom, choice, crime and masculinity.
+A Clockwork Orange was designed to upset and challenge by reflecting the worse effects of individual violence and unbridled state control.
+While in turn, asking each and viewer to search their moral compass in assessing Alex and his actions, core themes that continue to echo down the years.
+Our modern society continuing to struggle with the interface between freedom, choice, crime and masculinity.

 Director: Stanley Kubrick